Alia5/SISR/docs/guides/glossi_like.md

 !!! info "Touch/Radial menus"
     By default, SISR will **not** draw continuously, which prevents touch/radial menus from showing up
-    To make touch/radial menus show up, you can add the `--wcd` launch option to enable continuous drawing
+    To make touch/radial menus show up, you can add the `--wcd true` launch option to enable continuous drawing

     This can also circumvent issues with the Steam overlay not showing up correctly.